the-turk/flarum-diff/README.md

 ## Usage

-Enable the extension, set the permissions (it's only visible to members by default) and customize the display mode if you wish.
+Enable the extension, set the permissions and customize the display mode if you wish.

 ## What's Next